 Claiming Compensation for Ride Sharing Injuries in Nevada

 Ridesharing apps continue to gain popularity and state laws are expected to evolve as the government aims to regulate these services.
 While ride-sharing apps are easy to use, determining liability when things go wrong during the ride can be complicated due to the complex relationships of the transportation network companies, their drivers, and the riding public.

-In Las Vegas, Nevada, the personal injury lawyers of Bertoldo, Baker, Carter, and Smith are constantly updated on the latest regulations affecting ride-sharing networks.
+In Las Vegas, Nevada, the personal injury lawyers of Bertoldo Carter Smith & Cullen are constantly updated on the latest regulations affecting ride-sharing networks.
 Contact us online or call us today at (702) 505-8115 to learn more about your options for claiming compensation.